Metadata

 Each value channel is annotated with a name, a unit and an estimated value range (e.g. to use a transfer function to show the value as a color).

 The VDS system does not deal directly with spatial coordinate systems, it only defines an N-dimensional array of voxels.
 Spatial coordinates are added through key/value-pair metadata that define the transformation from annotation coordinates to a coordinate reference system.
+VDS metadata is generally expected to use SI-units when possible, but the spatial coordinates can optionally have another unit specified.
+Note that the CRS system does not define the units for the other metadata, it is common to have SI-units for the spatial coordinates even when the original CRS system uses feet.
+It is up to the client application to perform unit conversions where necessary.

 Although VDS is a general volumetric format, for applications to properly understand the contents of a VDS dataset, the OpenVDS subcommittee has defined a set of predefined metadata categories, and properties within each category.
 All OSDU ingestion/delivery tools will be required to adhere to the list of predefined OpenVDS metadata names and types, to ensure compatibility across OSDU implementations/instances/applications.